Groyne: Coastal management

 A groyne's length and elevation, and the spacing between groynes is determined according to local wave energy and beach slope.
 Groynes that are too long or too high tend to accelerate downdrift erosion, and are ineffective because they trap too much sediment.
 Groynes that are too short, too low, or too permeable are ineffective because they trap too little sediment.
 If a groyne does not extend far enough landward, water (for example at a high tide combined with a storm surge) may flow past the landward end and erode a channel bypassing the groyne, a process known as flanking.

 River management

-Aerial photograph of the Lumberville Dam on the Delaware River.
+Lumberville Wing Dam on the Delaware River at Bulls Island, New Jersey.
 Some water is pouring over the wing dams or groins; there is a navigation channel between them.

 River groynes (spur dykes, wing dykes, or wing dams) are often constructed nearly perpendicular to the riverbanks, beginning at a riverbank with a root and ending at the regulation line with a head.
 They maintain a channel to prevent ice jamming, and more generally improve navigation and control over lateral erosion, that would form from meanders.
 Groynes have a major impact on the river morphology: they cause autonomous degradation of the river.

 They are also used around bridges to prevent bridge scour.